4DVLab/SemGeoMo/README.md

 ## Acknowledgments

-We thank the authors of MDM and other related works for their contributions to the field.
+We thank the authors of [MDM](https://github.com/GuyTevet/motion-diffusion-model), [OMOMO](https://lijiaman.github.io/projects/omomo/), [InterControl](https://github.com/zhenzhiwang/intercontrol) and other related works for their contributions to the field.